b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 ## Storage
 [Dropbox](https://www.dropbox.com/plans){:target="_blank" rel="noopener"} - The plus plan for 2Tb storage is amazing.
 Combined with the ability to make and monitor file requests securely is priceless.
 Dropbox has a feature to SmartSync the files on my Mac which means that it is never using up excess space on files that I don't regularly access.
 However, those files are there and available should I wish to use them (it just takes a second to redownload it to the local machine).

-I use GitHub used with [Github Desktop](https://desktop.github.com/){:target="_blank" rel="noopener"} to keep local copies of repositorys updated.
+I use GitHub with [Github Desktop](https://desktop.github.com/){:target="_blank" rel="noopener"} to keep local copies of repositorys updated.
 I make changes using the software I listed in the [Coding](#coding) section and then make commits and pushes using the desktop app.

 ---